 \section{Acknowledgments}

-The authors would like to thank Erik Schultheis for kindly providing code that supported part of the implementation used in this work.
+The authors would like to thank Erik Schultheis for kindly providing code that supported part of the implementation used in this work and for fruitful discussions.
 M.H. acknowledges funding by the DLR Quantum Fellowship Program.
 This project was made possible by the DLR Quantum Computing Initiative and the Federal Ministry for Economic Affairs and Climate Action; \url{https://qci.dlr.de/quanticom}.